 B).
 11 Pr undies + plastic grocery bag: Same deal, other side.

 C).
 1 Pr shower shoes: I use rubber Crocs.
 These come in really handy to shower in if the mats are questionable.
 I keep them in a grocery bag.
 It’s also nice to have these to walk in for a midnight stroll to the restroom or if there is a rainstorm.
 DON’T use flip-flops.
 They are sponges and stay soggy, and let your feet get dirty.

 D).
 1 Travel / folding baby changing pad: Yep.
 Yep.
-They are cheap and make great shower mats so you don’t have to put your wet feet into socks or muddy up your towel drying off your feet when the floors are not very clean (which happens a lot).
+They are cheap and make great shower mats.
+You don’t have to put your wet feet into socks or muddy up your towel drying off your feet when the floors are not very clean (which happens a lot).
 Eddie thinks this is silly….I disagree.

 E).
 2 pkgs Handiwipes: For drying off your mat, shoes etc… before repacking.
 Just toss when finished.

 F).
 1 Hanging plastic shower bag: This bag I take into the shower with me and contains shampoo, cream rinse, razor, soap, etc…Anything that is needed in the actual shower.
 I keep in it, a suction cup hook to hang on the wall for when there is no where to put my stuff.

 G).
-Makeup bag and jewelry bag: Again, hopefully not for the guys although I don’t judge.
+Makeup bag and jewelry bag: This usually doesn’t apply to guys, although I don’t judge.
 I’ve tried to get Eddie to wear an earring, but no such luck.

 H).
 Large Ziplock or zipper bag: This is for everything else that you’ll use at the sink.
 Tooth brush / paste, manicure set, hair stuff, Fabreeze, lotion, deodorant, etc….

 K).
 1 Towel: After I shower, I generally lay this over the tops of the bags in the truck and then repack when dry.
 I like the ‘Camp Towel’ from the camping store as it like a chamois and dries quickly.
 Eddie says it doesn’t get him dry enough.

-*Don’t forget socks & undies on Laundry Day!
+*Don’t forget towels, pillow cases, dishrags, socks & undies on Laundry Day!